-The first preview of upcoming Twenty Sixteen, a default WordPress Theme for 2016 has been released.
+The first preview of the upcoming Twenty Sixteen, a default WordPress Theme for 2016 has been released.
 Follow this post to see what it looks like and everything you need to know about the default 2016 theme.

-It’s been a week of WordPress 4.3 release, and we are already considering what’s upcoming in another major release of 4.4.
+It’s been a week since WordPress 4.3 release, and we are already considering what’s upcoming in another major release of 4.4.
 WordPress 4.4 will be the final major release of this year and is scheduled towards the end of this year for December 2015.

 Latest Update: WordPress 4.4 has now been released and comes with the Twenty Sixteen default WordPress theme.
-See the below embedded post (another feature in WordPress 4.4) to find out all about the latest version.
+See the below-embedded post (another feature in WordPress 4.4) to find out all about the latest version.

-Among all the on-going developments, one that will definitely ship along with the WordPress 4.4 release is the WordPress default theme for 2016.
+Among all the ongoing developments, one that will definitely ship along with the WordPress 4.4 release is the WordPress default theme for 2016.